conan-koh123/Detemine-D-Amico-Risk-for-Prostate-Cancer/README.md

-# Detemine-D-Amico-Risk-for-Prostate-Cancer
+# Detemine Risk Classification for Prostate Cancer

-This programme determine the D' Amico Risk Classification of prostate cancer based on cT Staging, Gleason Score and PSA level at diagnosis of Prostate Cancer patients.
+This programme determine the risk classification (e.g. D Amico's Risk, NCCN Risk) of prostate cancer based on cT Staging, Gleason Score and PSA level at diagnosis of Prostate Cancer patients.
 It is written in Python 2.7.

-For "Determine D amico risk for prostate cancer.py", it determine the classification based on cT Staging, Gleason Score and PSA level at diagnosis.
-For "Determine D amico risk for prostate cancer_intermediate.py", it includes the stratification of intermediate risk into favorable and unfavorable intermediate risk.
+For "Determine D amico risk for prostate cancer.py", it determines the classification based on cT Staging, Gleason Score and PSA level at diagnosis using D Amico's risk classification.
+For "Prostate Cancer Clinical Trial.py", it classifies risk based on NCCN risk classification, with the inclusion of further stratifying intermediate risk into favorable and unfavorable intermediate risk.
+In addition, it allows that calculation of duration based on start date and end date.
+This program is suitable in assisting the screening process of potential participants for clinical trials.